tnichols217/notes/APCSP/PT Written Response.md

          1. Condition(s) tested by first call:
             - dir.length == 0
          2. Condition(s) tested by second call:
-            -
+            - typeof newDir == "function"
+            - newDir == null (after recusing once)
-      3. Identifies the result of each call.
+      1. Identifies the result of each call.
          1. Result of the first call:
          2. Result of the second call: